jankner/meta-report/report.md

 syntax, how they are constructed.

-To demonstrate the difference between deep and shallow embedding we will look at a simple EDSL for defining regions on a plane, and show how it can be implemented as either a deep or shallow embedding.
+To demonstrate the difference between deep and shallow embedding we will look at a simple EDSL from [@carlson1993experiment] for defining regions on a plane, and show how it can be implemented as either a deep or shallow embedding.
 The EDSL has the following interface:

 ~~~
 type Point = (Float,Float)